MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 <mark>TODO</mark> Can inherit group entity properties is true for multiple gizmos, should we place somewhere else?

 !!!
 Note Can inherit group entity properties.
-    If placed in a group, can inherit group entity properties like visiblity, billboarding, attaching, animation, grabbable, etc..
+    If placed in a group, can inherit group entity properties like visibility, billboarding, attaching, animation, grabbable, etc..

 !!!
 Warning Costly to performance if overused due to expensive VFXs